What is the Low-Line?

 Who is behind the Low-Line project?

 The Lakeview Chamber of Commerce, Special Service Area (SSA) 27, and Friends of Lakeview, a 501(c)(3) non-profit organization, are partnering on different aspects of the project.
 The Low-Line project was first envisioned by the Lakeview Chamber of Commerce in its 2011 Lakeview Area Master Plan, which gathered input from local residents, businesses, and other stakeholders.
 The Chamber is the sole service provider for Special Service Area (SSA) 27.
-The SSA has partnered with PORT, a leading-edge design consultancy, to identify potential uses for new Low-Line spaces at Ashland and Paulina, and has already funded some initial improvements at Southport.
+The SSA has partnered with PORT, a leading-edge design consultancy, to identify potential uses for new Low-Line plazas at Ashland and Paulina, and has already funded some initial improvements at Southport.

 Where can I find the Low-Line?